Carlos Mozer

 José Carlos Nepomuceno Mozer (born 19 September 1960) is a Brazilian former professional footballer who played as a central defender, and is a manager.

 In his career, he was mainly associated with Benfica in Portugal, which he represented in two separate spells.
 He also spent three years with French club Marseille.

-Mozer appeared for Brazil at the 1990 World Cup.
+Mozer appeared for Brazil at the 1983 Copa América and the 1990 World Cup.

 Club career

 Born in Rio de Janeiro, Mozer starting playing for local Clube de Regatas do Flamengo, which he helped win the Copa Libertadores and the Intercontinental Cup, both in 1981.
 After well more than 100 official appearances he left for Portugal and S.L.
 Benfica, being an undisputed starter from the beginning and helping the club to the Primeira Liga in 1988–89 while scoring more than ten overall goals in his first stint; also that season, he partnered compatriot Ricardo Gomes in the heart of the defence.

 Mozer was sold to Olympique de Marseille in 1989 for a transfer fee of 25 million francs, with his agent Manuel Barbosa reportedly securing a commission of up to 15%.
 He faced his former side in the campaign's European Cup semifinals, a 2–2 controversial aggregate exit – again, he rarely missed a game, and helped L'OM to three consecutive Ligue 1 conquests.

 Subsequently, the 32-year-old Mozer returned to Benfica, where he still managed to amass more than 75 overall appearances until his departure in 1995, after which he saw out his career in Japan at Kashima Antlers.
-He was the first player to score in penalty shootouts in two European Cup Finals, in 1988 and 1991.
+He was the first player to score in penalty shootouts in two European Cup finals, in 1988 and 1991.